schematical/chaos-engine/README.md

 * Input: If I have food
 * Input: If I have energy above 50%
 * Input: If I see an NPC Target with low energy
-* Output: Go tward NPC
+* Output: Go toward NPC
 * Output: Give NPC Food

 ####Random Thought: